hyanwong/tutorials/viz.md

 ### Axes and scaling

-For ease of drawing, the text representation and the SVG image above use unconventional non-linear X and Y coordinate systems.
+For ease of drawing, both the text representation and the SVG image above use unconventional non-linear X and Y coordinate systems.
 By default, the SVG output uses a more conventional linear scale for both time (Y) and genome position (X), and indicates the position of each tree along the genome by an alternating shaded background.
 Although